psu13/mutable-hakyll/posts/aieeek.md

 know what the fuck you are talking about.
 Do better.

-A final side note to get out of the way is to point out that I think most of the talk about these bots taking over entire human jobs in the _short_ term is mostly nonsense.
+A final side note to get out of the way is to point out that I think most of the talk about these bots taking over entire human jobs in the _short_ term is nonsense.
 By short term here I mean a time period as long as it was supposed to take for self-driving cars to completely take over the world, which you might remember was supposed to be five or ten years starting around 15 years ago.
 Right now just the fact that these models spend